 Proactive news headlines including Antilles Gold, Arovella Therapeutics, Kinetiko Energy and Dundas Minerals

-- Antilles Gold Ltd (ASX:AAU, OTCQB:ANTMF) has completed four preliminary diamond drill holes totalling 1,110m downhole on the El Pilar copper-gold porphyry deposit, and its overlying gold-copper oxide deposit in central Cuba.
+- Antilles Gold Ltd (AAUANTMF has completed four preliminary diamond drill holes totalling 1,110m downhole on the El Pilar copper-gold porphyry deposit, and its overlying gold-copper oxide deposit in central Cuba.
 Click here

-- Arovella Therapeutics Ltd (ASX:ALA) will collaborate with Imugene Ltd (ASX:IMU, OTC:IUGNF) in a new pre-clinical trial to test the potential of its lead CAR19-iNKT cell therapy product ALA-101 on Imugene’s onCARlytics platform to seek and destroy solid tumours.
+- Arovella Therapeutics Ltd ALA will collaborate with Imugene Ltd (IMUIUGNF in a new pre-clinical trial to test the potential of its lead CAR19-iNKT cell therapy product ALA-101 on Imugene's onCARlytics platform to seek and destroy solid tumours.
 Click here

-- Pharmaxis Ltd (ASX:PXS, OTC:PMXSF) has demonstrated high levels of enzyme inhibition and changes in biomarkers implicated in skin scarring in interim data from a clinical trial assessing the use of topical anti-scarring drug PXS-6302.
+- Pharmaxis Ltd (PXSPMXSF has demonstrated high levels of enzyme inhibition and changes in biomarkers implicated in skin scarring in interim data from a clinical trial assessing the use of topical anti-scarring drug PXS-6302.
 Click here

-- Pantoro Ltd (ASX:PNR) has welcomed the annual mineral resource and ore reserve statement for its 50%-owned Norseman Project and fully owned Halls Creek Project as at May 31.
+- Pantoro Ltd PNR has welcomed the annual mineral resource and ore reserve statement for its 50%-owned Norseman Project and fully owned Halls Creek Project as at May 31.
 Click here

-- Tempus Resources Ltd (ASX:TMR, TSX-V:TMRR) has identified visible gold in three of nine holes drilled at the No.9 Vein of the Elizabeth Gold Project in British Columbia, Canada, improving the company’s confidence in this new target following the broad zones of quartz-bound gold found previously.
+- Tempus Resources Ltd (TMRTMRR has identified visible gold in three of nine holes drilled at the No.9 Vein of the Elizabeth Gold Project in British Columbia, Canada, improving the company's confidence in this new target following the broad zones of quartz-bound gold found previously.
 Click here

-- Emyria Ltd (ASX:EMD) has signed up eight clinical sites across Australia to support the pivotal Phase 3 clinical trial of EMD-RX5, its first ultra-pure cannabinoid treatment.
+- Emyria Ltd EMD has signed up eight clinical sites across Australia to support the pivotal Phase 3 clinical trial of EMD-RX5, its first ultra-pure cannabinoid treatment.
 Click here

 About Proactive